 What Will Participants Do?

-Scientists from across the United States who work on some of the most groundbreaking topics in science will give presentations, deliver hands-on seminars and provide mentorship to student participants.
-In addition to attending these lectures and seminars, participants will also have the opportunity to explore new areas in the biological and physical sciences, along with art and music with residential staff members.
-There will be opportunities for some participants to present seminars on their own areas of interest and research.
-In addition, participants will visit Washington, D.C. to take advantage of some of the nation’s premier scientific, governmental, and cultural offerings.
-The experience includes three overnight expeditions into the Monongahela National Forest featuring backpacking, rock-climbing, caving, mountain-biking, and/or kayaking.
+Scientists from across the United States present lectures and hands-on science seminars and linger to interact informally with student delegates.
+Delegates are challenged to explore new areas in the biological and physical sciences, art, and music with resident staff members.
+Opportunities are provided for delegates to present seminars covering their own areas of interest and research.
+A visit to Washington D.C. permits delegates to visit some of the U.S.’s premier scientific, governmental, and cultural facilities.
+The National Youth Science Camp experience includes overnight excursions into the Monongahela National Forest, featuring backpacking, rock-climbing, caving, mountain biking, and kayaking opportunities.